This course is unavailable through clearing

 There is unassessed formative homework given to the students weekly; each lecture then starts with a 10 min feedback session where the students may review the homework from the previous week.
 Assessed coursework is due in weeks 6 and 11, with feedback in weeks 7 and 12 respectively.

-COMP34412 reading list can be found on the School of Computer Science website for current students.
+COMP34412 reading list can be found on the Department of Computer Science website for current students.

 |Scheduled activity hours|